cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 Sub-Dolphin Machine is based on turn based tactical full-awareness games in the vein of chess and Square Enix’s Final Fantasy Tactics Advance as well as other games within the genre.
 The games main artistic contribution to the genre is the addition of armed dolphins.
 The game will involve deep turn based strategy and player advancement as well as the ability to control the in-game avatars, which will be dolphins with cannons on them.
 The player will progress through different levels of the game, level up, and unlock new items for customization along the way.

 ####1.4.
 Design summary
 At this point in time the game Sub dolphin machine cannon has been defined as a turn based tactical game meant for windows users.
 Keeping this in mind the users should be able to easily access and play the game.
 The game is made unique by its implementation of dolphins in a turn based strategy genre.
 Further more the game offers the user the fun option to use more than just one type of unit but rather multiple battle units.
-This document will be outlining the conceptual and technical sides of the games design for increased understanding of the storage, pre game maneuvering, and in game play.
+This document will be outlining the conceptual and technical sides of the games design for increased understanding of the pre game maneuvering and in game play.
 The game will be based on object-oriented architecture, and will be able to easily add future levels in new releases of the game.
 Using this approach means that the system can change easily, but over all will remain more or less static.

 ###2.
 Game System architecture
 ####2.1 Overview